Particular/docs.particular.net/nservicebus/recoverability/configure-immediate-retries.md

  - samples/custom-recoverability
 ---

+> [!NOTE]
-NOTE: In order to get full control over Immediate Retries it is possible to override the default [Recoverability Policy](/nservicebus/recoverability/custom-recoverability-policy.md).
+> In order to get full control over Immediate Retries it is possible to override the default [Recoverability Policy](/nservicebus/recoverability/custom-recoverability-policy.md).

+> [!WARNING]
-WARNING: Immediate Retries cannot be used when [transport transactions](/transports/transactions.md) are disabled.
+> Immediate Retries cannot be used when [transport transactions](/transports/transactions.md) are disabled.

 ## Configuring